 While some of the most common causes of home injuries are toxins, choking, and suffocation by ingested objects or smoke inhalation, believe it or not, HVAC problems can be the culprit of indoor accidents as well – everything from fires to respiratory issues.

-In honor of National Safety Month, One Hour Heating & Air Conditioning is encouraging you to run an HVAC safety check to help keep your home safe and in good working condition.
+In honor of National Safety Month, One Hour Air Conditioning & Heating North NJ is encouraging you to run an HVAC safety check to help keep your home safe and in good working condition.

 Here are some helpful tips from our technicians to get you started: